omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 Top Purchased Products (461686, 7943): 24–23 purchases each, suggesting these items resonate strongly with buyers.

+Product 187946 may need optimization (pricing, descriptions or checkout flow) to convert viewers into buyers.
+Top purchased products could be leveraged for cross-selling or inventory prioritization.

 ### Answers to key analytic questions: